 Among the other things you need to know about this treatment is that it isn’t painful.
 During the treatment process, you will not need general anesthesia, and after your injection session is completed, you will not require extensive observation.
 Your usual routine can resume immediately after.

-Sclerotherapy helps you improve the flow of blood in your body.
+Sclerotherapy vein removal helps you improve the flow of blood in your body.
 In a short session, disordered veins are collapsed and blood is redirected to stronger veins, for improved circulation.
 Get in touch with us today at Advanced Life Clinic in Huntsville, AL to schedule an initial consultation.